Friday, April 24, 2026

 But these players aren’t necessarily sold on the idea of leaving college early.
 “I haven’t thought about the rule at all,” Booker said.
 “My mother, she’s a teacher, she’s always harped on education, get your degree at college.”

-Texas fifth-year senior guard Rori Harmon doubled down on Booker’s point, saying she’s weighed the impact a degree has on future once her playing career is over.
+Texas fifth-year senior guard Rori Harmon doubled down on Booker’s point, saying she’s weighed the impact a degree will have once her playing career is over.
 And beyond the common belief that there is value earning a diploma before turning pro, development off the court carries significant weight to players and coaches on the women’s side.

 “I just really enjoy the college experience,” UCLA guard Gabriela Jaquez said.
 “Playing four years at one school, you develop a community.
 The fans.
 I think that’s what people connect with women’s basketball about is the players can usually stay in college for a really long time, so they kind of build connections that way.”